ijrussell/FSharpExample/README.md

 In the terminal, you will get an output of ```Ok ()```

-If you change some of the data to be invalid, say the FirstName to " " and the Email to "" and run again you will get an outpu of ```Error (FailedCreateValidation [EmptyFirstName " "; InvalidEmail ""])```
+If you change some of the data to be invalid, say the FirstName to " " and the Email to "" and run again you will get an output of ```Error (FailedCreateValidation [EmptyFirstName " "; InvalidEmail ""])```